Infiernillo (volcanic field): Formation

-Volcanic activity in the Andes and the region between the Andes and the Atlantic Ocean is caused by the subduction of the Nazca plate beneath the South America plate.
+Volcanic activity in the Andes and the region between the Andes and the Atlantic Ocean is caused by the subduction of the Nazca Plate beneath the South American Plate.
 While the main volcanic arc is formed by the dehydration of the descending slab of oceanic lithosphere, the origin of volcanism beneath the main volcanic arc is unclear.
-One of these volcanic structures is the Payenia volcanic field between 34°30′–38°S southern latitude; it was probably formed by magmas generated by asthenosphere overriding a steepening subducting Nazca plate.
+One of these volcanic structures is the Payenia volcanic field between 34°30′–38°S southern latitude; it was probably formed by magmas generated by asthenosphere overriding a steepening subducting Nazca Plate.
 This province, with a surface area of 60000 km2, includes Payún Matrú and Llancanelo volcanic field.

 The basement in the area is formed from Jurassic-Cretaceous sedimentary rocks and Tertiary volcanic rocks.
 Activity is controlled by tectonic extension 70 km west of the Andes and has sent lava flows which reach the Rio Salado.
 The Infiernillo is part of a transitory region of the Southern Volcanic Zone between the northern and central segment thereof.